We visited my dad and stepmum in Bowral on the weekend and my dad made biryani (pictured at left) which is always popular with my kids.

 Fresh fish, bread, olives, honey, eggs, figs, leafy greens, vinegar, spices, and lamb are all mentioned in the Gospels.
 These would have been prepared with care for maximum flavour and nutrition.

 I’m sure Jesus held a special place in his heart for meals that reminded him of his grandparents’ ones or recipes they handed down.
 He would probably enjoy my Dad’s biryani if he tried it, not for its own sake so much as because he loves my Dad.

 Love comes with flavour – the flavours of foods we have enjoyed time and again in the company of family and friends.
 In enjoying their grandparents’ signature dishes, my kids are literally fed by their grandparents’ love as well.
-Love that will remain long after the food has been eaten, meals forgotten, and earthly lives ended.
+Love that will remain long after the meals themselves are forgotten.

 A greasy box of popcorn chicken or slimy burger might be a fun fast-food option, but they don’t really convey layers of memory, emotion, and loving intention, generation on generation, like food traditions created and re-created at home.

 It’s not only family that hands down food culture and traditions of course.
 We had lots of Italian immigrants’ kids at our school when I was growing up.
 I still remember the first lasagna I ate at a friends’ mum’s house 20 years ago, and mastered her Calabrian version early in my married life.

 What favourite traditional meal have you enjoyed with your family or friends?